 - Damage or injury to other teeth or blood vessels

 Although these complications are rare and usually minor, it is imperative to contact your dentist if you experience any side effects after a dental implant procedure.

-Dental implants have a long and successful track record, but patients might consider alternative options once in a while.
-Common alternatives to dental implants are:
+Dental implants have a long and successful track record, but there are alternatives, including:

 - Dentures (removable partial or removable complete dentures)